-Once in Spain, students will have a two days of orientation will be conducted in Madrid, and will include both students based in Madrid and Alcalá.
+Once in Spain, students will continue with orientation.
 These first days will consist of ice-breaking/group activities and presentations/discussions about program guidelines, host families, security and intercultural adaptation.
-Following this two-day orientation, students will be picked up by their host families to settle in.
-Orientation activities specific to Madrid and Alcalá will continue over the following week.
+Following orientation in Spain, students will be picked up by their host families to settle in.
+Orientation activities will continue into the start of the semester

 Excursions and cultural activities are an integral part of the Skidmore program.
 We plan guided trips of historic cities that are led by experts and serve to expose students to some of Spain's historic and artistic treasures found off the beaten tourist track.